javedali99/python-resources-for-earth-sciences/README.md

 If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).

-If you find these resources useful, please give a star :star:.
+If you find these resources useful, you can consider showing your thanks by [buying me some coffee!](https://www.buymeacoffee.com/javedali99) 🍵 I would really appreciate it!

  ---

 # Content